 All incoming and outgoing faxes (including mailing errors) are displayed in the RVS-COM inbox, as are voice messages you receive over your RVS-COM answerphone.

-Select the Windows Start button and then click Program PRVS-COM Lite Inbox.
+➤ Select the Windows Start button and then click Program ▶RVS-COM Lite ▶ Inbox.
+All faxes and voice messages received are listed in the inbox.